Self-gravitating equilibrium with slow steady flow and its consistent form of entropy current: Entropy current

 In order to extend this result to the current steady system, recall its energy-momentum tensor given by \eqref{EMT}, which is constituted by not only a single fluid velocity $u^\mu$ but also another current $j^\mu$ accounting for the steady flow.
 Then, following the prescription, we set the ansatz such that $\xi^\mu = -\zeta u^\mu - \varsigma j^\mu$, where $\zeta, \varsigma$ are unknown functions to be determined.
 Now we encounter a problem.
 Even though we substitute this into the differential equation and solve it as previously, only one of two unknown functions is determined.
 What is another determining condition for the additional unknown function?
 The answer of the author is to {\it reverse the derivation process in the hydrostatic case}.
 That is, another condition to fix the entropy current is to equal its time component to the entropy density determined by satisfying the thermodynamic relations.
 Note that the desired entropy density was already determined in \cite{Yokoyama:2025gbi} as reviewed in section~\ref{ExactResult}, and that this condition clearly holds at the leading order as was shown in \cite{Yokoyama:2023nld}.
 For convenience, this condition is referred to as the matching condition.

 This matching condition leads to an unconventional form of entropy current as follows.
 To see it, substituting the ansatz of $\xi^\mu$ into the expression of the entropy current, one finds $s^\mu = a u^\mu + b j^\mu$, where $a= \sqrt{|g|} ( ( \check\rho - u\cd j ) \zeta +(- u\cd j(\check p+\check\rho) + q\cd j )\varsigma )$, $b=\sqrt{|g|} ( \zeta+( -\check p + u\cd j) \varsigma)$.
-The matching condition imposes the unknown coefficient $a$ to be $a = (s-b j^0)/u^0$, and leads to \be s^\mu = \frac{s-b j^0}{u^0} u^\mu + b j^\mu, \ee as was asserted. \footnote{ For example, in a standard textbook of relativistic fluid mechanics by Landau-Lifshitz \cite{landau1987fluid}, the entropy flux is given by $\sigma_{\rm (LL)} u^\mu$ for a simple fluid system, in which $\sigma_{\rm (LL)}$ is the entropy per unit proper volume. } As a result in order to determine the entropy current it is sufficient to fix the unknown parametric function $b$, and this can be done for $s^\mu$ to satisfy the conservation equation.
+The matching condition imposes the unknown coefficient $a$ to be $a = (s-b j^0)/u^0$, and leads to \be s^\mu = \frac{s-b j^0}{u^0} u^\mu + b j^\mu, \ee as was asserted. \footnote{ For example, in a standard textbook of relativistic fluid mechanics by Landau-Lifshitz \cite{landau1987fluid}, the entropy flux is given by $\sigma_{\rm (LL)} u^\mu$ for a simple fluid system, in which $\sigma_{\rm (LL)}$ is the entropy per unit proper volume.
+Its invalidity in a general situation may be presumed by recasting the problem in electromagnetism.
+The analogous relation is between electric current $j^\mu$ and charge density $\rho$ such that $j^\mu=\rho v^\mu$.
+This relation does not hold in general as confirmed in textbooks on electromagnetism. } As a result in order to determine the entropy current it is sufficient to fix the unknown parametric function $b$, and this can be done for $s^\mu$ to satisfy the conservation equation.
 This clarifies the procedure to determine the entropy current in the current steady system exactly.
 Its implementation is done perturbatively below.